-I started to dream up ARTrelief™ shortly after I began my professional work as an Expressive Arts Therapist in 2001.
-After almost a decade in the Mental Health field in various settings (early intervention, elder care, outpatient family services, home and school based services), I planted the seeds of ARTrelief™ out of my home studio in 2008.
+I started to dream up ARTrelief™ shortly after I began my professional work as an Expressive Arts Therapist in 2000.
+After almost a decade in the Mental Health field in various settings (early intervention, elder care, outpatient family services, home and school based services, Community arts and after-school programs), I planted the seeds of ARTrelief™ out of my home studio in 2008.
 Two years later Gabriela Kotliar joined me to open our center in Watertown, Massachusetts.

-For almost 20 years I have serviced people with anxiety, mood disorders, sensory processing disorder, trauma, adoption, loss, ADHD, autism spectrum disorder, developmental and cognitive disabilities, medical issues, alzheimer's disease, addiction, LGBTQ and gender issues, pregnancy issues, caregiving issues, work-related stress, couples, families, and existential issues.
+For the past 22 years I have counseled people and supervised therapists on issues of anxiety, mood disorders, sensory processing disorder, trauma, adoption, loss, ADHD, autism spectrum disorder, developmental and cognitive disabilities, medical issues, Alzheimer's disease, addiction, LGBTQIA+ and gender issues, pregnancy issues, caregiving issues, work-related stress, couples, families, and existential issues.

-My counseling style is person centered, relational and focused.
+My counseling and supervision styles are person centered, relational, embodied and focused.
+I draw from a fusion of evidence-based practices, observation, intuition, somatic experiences, the imagination and metaphorical language, to understand and communicate with my clients.
 I find that being able to be open and flowing, as well as demonstrating the ability for rigor and focus, are equally valuable, depending on what is arising at any given moment.
 I have experience working with a wide range of expressive arts therapeutic modalities, including images, visual art, voice, music (piano, guitar, percussion), movement, metaphors, stories, Action Theater™, sensory experience, narrative and writing.

 I speak fluent Spanish and Hebrew.
 I was trained in photography, film, music and movement.
 I have experience with authentic movement, yoga, theatre improvisation, contact improvisation and martial arts.